Suchiman/vcc/vcc/Demo/ReadMe.txt

   - spec parameters
   - atomic writes (which do not require an unwrap)
-  - ghost updates that happen instantaneous; the latter can be shown by moving the set_closed_owner outside of the atomic block in the Release function, which shows that the invariant is violated at the end of the atomic block, which also shows up nicely in the error model
+  - ghost updates that happen instantaneous; the latter can be shown by moving the ownership operation outside of the atomic block in the Release function, which shows that the invariant is violated at the end of the atomic block, which also shows up nicely in the error model

   The lock as it is there cannot really be used because we still need to have it wrapped (i.e., owned by the current thread) to use it, which defeats the